Skyvell/xledger/README.md

 `projects/full_sync-20240711_21_17_09-projects.parquet`
 `projects/sync_changes-20240712_21_17_09-projects.parquet`
 ```

 ## Deployment
-1. Configure terraform backend.
-Terraform stores the state in a storage account.
-This has to be configured manually.
-Decide where you want the statefiles.
-Create a storage account with a container for both dev and prod.
-Then configure the backend.tf files in both infrastructure/dev and infrastructure/prod.
-2. Configure Service Principal.
-The infrastructure is deployed via a service principal.
-Make sure it is set up and make sure all the needed enviroment variables are imported into the deployment pipeline.
-3. Configure API-keys.
-API-keys are fetched in the deployment pipeline from variable groups.
-Make sure they are present.
-4. Configure

-### Development

-### Production

-## Infrastructure
+### Infrastructure
 The infrastructure is defined in terraform.
 It's deployed as part of the azure devops pipeline.
-But it you need to deploy it manually:
+To deploy it manually:

 ```bash
 # Cd into either the infrastructure.